jenkinsci/gitlab-branch-source-plugin/README.md

 6. Adding a Personal Access Token Credentials:

    This is a manual setup.
-To automatically generate Personal Accees Token see next section.
+To automatically generate Personal Accees Token see next section

     i.
-User is required to add a `GitLab Personal Access Token` type credentials entry to securely persist the token inside Jenkins.
+User is required to add a `GitLab Personal Access Token` type credentials entry to securely persist the token inside Jenkins

     ii.
 Generate a Personal Access Token on your GitLab Server